JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 The final error in our Rev 5 design was in our second low pass filter.
 This was discovered by Dr. Rob Frohne.
 We had not realized that the V- needed to be connected to a negative voltage instead of ground.
 Luckily this was a backup filter and most of the gain was in our first LPF.
 To fix this, I simply just removed the second LPF from the board and jumped the outputs of the first LPF to the inputs of our audio connector.

 Luckily I was able to fix all of these mistakes with simple cutting and jumping techniques.
-We immediately fixed the schematics and created Rev 6 which was displayed above.
+We immediately fixed the schematics and Christian created Rev 6 of the PCB which was displayed above.

 ## Project Results